 • Cracked or Smashed Glass: If the water pressure is too high – anything over about 2000 PSI (that’s pounds per square inch) is too much – or if you spray in one spot for too long, the glass can easily crack or shatter.

 • Frame Damage: Older window frames, especially wooden ones, can be quite delicate.
-A strong blast of water can strip off paint or even carve bits of wood away.
+A strong blast of water can strip off paint or even carve bits of wood away, causing them to swell and rot.
+In contrast, aluminum frames are more durable and can withstand pressure washing better, making them a preferred option for longevity.

 • Damaged Seals: The stuff around the edges of your window glass that keeps it in place can get loose or damaged by the force of the water.

 • Foggy Double-Pane Windows: If you have windows with two layers of glass, the high pressure can break the seal between them.
-When that happens, moisture can get inside, making them look foggy.
+High-pressure spray can force water past window seals, leading to leaks and loss of insulating properties, which can result in moisture collecting between panes and making them look foggy.
 You might see a haze, which could mean the seal is broken.

 • Loose Storm Windows: If you have extra windows on the outside called storm windows, be extra careful.
 Their seals might not be strong, and you could accidentally knock them out of place with the spray.